pufanyi/GenderRecognitionByVoice/README.md

 Our goal is to study the relationship between sound data and the gender of the speaker, and to attempt to estimate the gender of the speaker through various models.

+The main page of our website is [here](https://pufanyi.github.io/GenderRecognitionByVoice).

 ## Group Members

 | Name | GitHub Account | Email | Contribution |